Chip Rogers: Education

-Gene Rogers, a US Navy veteran and skilled fisherman.
-Rogers and his wife Amy have four children.

 Career before politics

 Chip Rogers founded Rogers Broadcasting in the early 1990s, which later became Rogers Communications.
 The company held interests in a radio station and real estate.
-During the 1990s Rogers worked for a number of metro Atlanta radio stations including as an anchor for WBHF.
+During the 1990s, Rogers worked for a number of metro Atlanta radio stations including as an anchor for WBHF.

-Rogers purchased radio station WYXC, located in the Atlanta suburb of Cartersville, GA, in 1999.
+Rogers purchased the radio station WYXC, located in the Atlanta suburb of Cartersville, in 1999.
 He owned and operated the radio station for six years, selling WYXC to Clarion Communications in 2005.
 Rogers acquired sole ownership of Clarion Communications in December 2012 and immediately entered into a lease management agreement with Newstalk corporation to operate WYXC.

 Before entering politics, Rogers appeared in infomercials for a sports handicapping service, portraying “Will 'The Winner' Rogers”.
 They promoted a "pay-per-call number" to receive football predictions.
 Rogers said the media stories on the topic were "gutter politics", that the work was scripted, and that he was not a sports handicapper.
 Rogers was also involved in a civil suit and counter suit with Bartow County Bank over a loan on the Oglethorpe Inn, after Rogers and his partner sold the hotel, but remained as guarantors for the loan.
 The matter was settled out of court.